julioacontreras/kraken/README.md

 ## Description

 Kraken is a framework for build big projects server-side applications.
-This framwork use ExpressJs.
+This framework use ExpressJs.

 ## Philosophy - Make you Project in Modules

-This project inpired in architectures like MVC and DDD, you can create easy way module and keep your project organized.
+This project inpired in architectures like MVC and DDD, you can create easy way modules and keep your project organized.

 ## Get started